 Award for Best Young Adult Book: Akata Warrior by Nnedi Okorafor

 A year ago, Sunny Nwazue, an American-born girl Nigerian girl, was inducted into the secret Leopard Society.
 As she began to develop her magical powers, Sunny learned that she had been chosen to lead a dangerous mission to avert an apocalypse, brought about by the terrifying masquerade, Ekwensu.
 Now, stronger, feistier, and a bit older, Sunny is studying with her mentor Sugar Cream and struggling to unlock the secrets in her strange Nsibidi book.

 Eventually, Sunny knows she must confront her destiny.
 With the support of her Leopard Society friends, Orlu, Chichi, and Sasha, and of her spirit face, Anyanwu, she will travel through worlds both visible and invisible to the mysteries town of Osisi, where she will fight a climactic battle to save humanity.

 No Time to Spare: Thinking About What Matters by Ursula K. Le Guin

 Words Are My Matter collects talks, essays, introductions to beloved books, and book reviews by Ursula K. Le Guin, one of our foremost public literary intellectuals.
 Words Are My Matter is essential reading.
 It is a manual for investigating the depth and breadth of contemporary fiction — and, through the lens of deep considerations of contemporary writing, a way of exploring the world we are all living in.

-Best Graphic Story: Monstress, Volume 1: Awakening by Marjorie Liu and Sana Takeda
+Best Graphic Story: Monstress, Volume 2: The Blood by Marjorie Liu and Sana Takeda

 Volume One | Digital Comic